 - Depression: Music can induce feelings of happiness by releasing happy hormones like dopamine.
 It also allows depressed patients to focus their energy.

-- Mental Disabilities: Autistic individuals are commonly music therapy patients.
+- Mental Disabilities: Individuals with autism are commonly music therapy patients.
 It’s a great way for them to practice communication and creativity.

 - Pain Management: Music can increase oxytocin levels (love hormone), which is very similar to what pain medications do but without the addictive qualities.
 Music therapy provides a great alternative to over-medication.